The Denver Hospice provides all four levels of hospice care (as defined by Medicare) to meet the needs of patients and their families.

 Routine Hospice Care

 Advanced illness is often accompanied by severe symptoms that change over time.
-The Denver Hospice offers continuous care—also called Care Plus—in the home setting to help manage these symptoms and enhance comfort.
+The Denver Hospice offers continuous care in the home setting to help manage these symptoms and enhance comfort.
 This type of care is provided for a set number of hours per day for a few days.

 General Inpatient Hospice Care

 When managing symptoms becomes too complex for the home setting, general inpatient hospice care offers the best solution.
-This type of care involves a short-term stay in a hospice care center, or skilled care facility, so we can provide 24-hour skilled nursing care.
+This care involves a short-term stay in a hospice care center, or skilled care facility, so we can provide 24-hour skilled nursing care.
 At The Denver Hospice Inpatient Care Center at Lowry, our highly trained staff provides intensive medical, nursing, spiritual and supportive care to meet each individual’s unique needs.
-The length of stay is determined by our Inpatient Care Center physician and staff.
+Our Inpatient Care Center physicians and staff determine the length of stay.
 Most insurance policies cover room and board for this level of care.